Laboratories and faculty

 Isolation and improvement of elements involved in high expression of transgene

-Revealing the mechanisms of phenotype controls by gene expressions
+Elucidation of the mechanisms of phenotypic control and adaptive evolution by gene expressions

-Gene expressions directly affect to phenotypes of the individual.
-In this study, we are focusing on traits related to the plant fitness, such as flowering time.
-Based on the whole-genome sequences and gene expressions we are trying to detect the responsible genes for the traits (Fig. 4).
-Aiming at revealing the relationships between the genotypes and growth environments, we analyze the qualities and quantities of the detected genes.
-These findings would contribute to understanding the mechanisms of plant fitness controls and development of the agricultural industry in the future.
+In this research, we are focusing on traits related to the plant fitness, such as flowering time.
+Based on the whole-genome sequences and gene expressions, we are trying to detect the responsible genes for the traits (Fig. 3) and how the genes are related to the phenotype.
+We aim to understand the mechanisms of reproductive success and adaptive evolution pf wild plants.

 fig.1